Expressions // Thoughts on feminism in Jane Eyre and Wide Sargasso Sea

 However, Jane is indirectly, perhaps unknowingly, excluding working class women from her ideology.
 Though she points out that gender ‘roles’ and male ‘privilege’ are ‘pronounced’ by ‘custom’ rather than by ‘nature’, the activities to which she feels women are confined are indicative of wholly middle class concerns.
 Among these, she lists playing the piano and embroidering, which could hardly be considered the pursuits of the working class women who had, by this point, become integral to the labour force of a rapidly industrialising economy.[13]
 Moreover, Jane’s assertions of universality are not borne out in the rest of her narrative, which, as Meyer states, promotes a particularly ‘exclusive feminist individualism’.[14]
 Although this passage certainly does have the effect of a sort of egalitarian diatribe against the hierarchy of gender as it existed in 1800s England, – and indeed, a diatribe which can account for the Victorian accusations of the novel’s supposed radicalism and rebelliousness[15] – it is at odds with the novel’s treatment of Bertha.

-Bertha Mason’s backstory remains largely unelaborated in Jane Eyre, and the reader’s lack of information regarding her history is merely compounded by the fact that what little is provided is almost entirely mediated through Rochester’s speech.
+Bertha Mason’s backstory remains largely unelaborated in Jane Eyre, and the reader’s lack of information regarding her history is merely compounded by the fact that what little is provided is almost entirely mediated through Rochester’s dialogue.
 Her presence in the novel is, to begin with, then, dictated by the terms on which she is enclosed.
 Just as she is physically confined to her chamber in Thornfield Hall, so her experiences are confined within Rochester’s own subjective narrative of her history, and due to her condition she is denied any real voice in the novel, beyond the utterances of animalistic sounds, and maniacal laughter.
 Jane is, perhaps understandably, less concerned with Bertha’s story than she is with the prospect of the degradation of becoming the fourth in a series of Rochester’s mistresses, but having heard his explanation of his situation she assures him, emphatically, of her sympathy for him: ‘I pity you – I do pity you’ (JE, p.304).
 Although she rebukes Rochester for his hatred and ‘vindictive apathy’ towards his wife, ‘It is cruel – she cannot help being mad’ (JE, p.298), demonstrating, as Stoneman observes, a sympathetic, ‘humane’ response to Bertha,[16] the reasons for which she went ‘mad’ are never fully explored.

-Though Rochester spares Jane, and therefore the reader, the trouble of the ‘abominable details’ of his relationship with Bertha, the adjectives he later uses to describe his wife’s conduct make all too clear the primary cause of his objections to behaviour (JE, p.303).
+Though Rochester spares Jane, and therefore the reader, the trouble of the ‘abominable details’ of his relationship with Bertha, the adjectives he later uses to describe his wife’s conduct make all too clear the primary cause of his objections to her behaviour (JE, p.303).
 She is, in Rochester’s words, ‘intemperate’, ‘unchaste’, and ‘impure’, suggesting that since her sexual desires/activity do not operate within the narrow confines of what he considers acceptable, she must, therefore, be inherently ‘depraved’ (JE, p.306).
-Furthermore, sine he has already admitted to censoring his story, sparing Jane particular details, questions might reasonably be raised as to the extent of the information he has withheld.
+Furthermore, since he has already admitted to censoring his story, sparing Jane particular details, questions might reasonably be raised as to the extent of the information he has withheld.

-John Sutherland has drawn attention to the double standard demonstrated by Rochester’s expectations of his wife, pointing out that whilst Rochester strives to present himself sympathetically, he admits to much the same behaviour as Bertha just moments later, taking of hiring mistresses an spending ten years seeking his ‘ideal of a woman amongst English ladies, French countesses, Italian signoras and German grafinnen’ (JE, p.308).[17]
+John Sutherland has drawn attention to the double standard demonstrated by Rochester’s expectations of his wife, pointing out that whilst Rochester strives to present himself sympathetically, he admits to much the same behaviour as Bertha just moments later, talking of hiring mistresses and spending ten years seeking his ‘ideal of a woman amongst English ladies, French countesses, Italian signoras and German grafinnen’ (JE, p.308).[17]
 In Wide Sargasso Sea, this same theme is addressed in much the same way, as Daniel, Antoinette’s illegitimate half-brother, attempts to sabotage her marriage by appealing to Rochester’s sense of male pride: ‘you are not the first to kiss her pretty face’ (WSS, p.104).
 Daniel’s interference seems to succeed, and in response to Christophine’s earlier declaration ‘She thirsty for you’, Rochester later convinces himself, ‘She thirsts for anyone – not for me…’ (WSS, p.129, 135).
 Given his adulterous relationship with Amelie, Rochester’s anger with Antoinette for what he perceives as her promiscuity seems particularly hypocritical.
 In Jane Eyre, Rochester not only uses his wife’s behaviour in order to justify his own actions, but he also holds her morally responsible for her own condition.
 The ‘excesses’ of her sexual appetites to which he earlier alludes had, he insists, ‘prematurely developed the germs of insanity’, and Bertha’s madness is therefore bound, inextricably, to her sexuality (JE, p.304).
 Rochester’s conclusion, in both Jane Eyre and Wide Sargasso Sea, is unambiguous.
 What constitutes acceptable behaviour for men is not acceptable for women, an attitude which, unarguably, still persists today.
 Rochester is able to denounce his past behaviours, suffering little in the way of retribution, whilst Bertha is punished for hers, and driven mad by her imprisonment.

-This control of Rochester over his wife is evident in both texts.
-As mentioned, this control is demonstrated in her physical incarceration in Jane Eyre, but it is also demonstrated in Wide Sargasso Sea by his act of renaming his new wife.
+This control that Rochester exerts over his wife is evident in both texts.
+As mentioned, it is demonstrated in her physical incarceration in Jane Eyre, but it is also demonstrated in Wide Sargasso Sea by his act of renaming his new wife.
 He begins to call her Bertha because he claims ‘it is a name I’m particularly fond of’, but Antoinette later responds: ‘You are trying to make me into someone else, calling me by another name’ (WSS, p.111, p.121).
 In this sense, Rochester’s renaming of Bertha is an attempt to construct for her a totally new identity, an identity he will be able to understand, with which he will be, he hopes, comfortable, and over which he will have complete control.
 That Rochester is also able to construct a new identity for Antoinette by labelling her insane does not go unnoticed by Christophine, who remarks that it is in Rochester’s ‘mind to pretend she is mad’ (WSS, p.132).
 Her new name is part of her new identity as the voiceless, ‘mad’ wife with whom readers of Jane Eyre will be more familiar, a wife unfavourably, unfairly presented in the Victorian novel as merely the obstacle standing in the way of Jane’s marriage, and by extension, Jane’s ultimate happiness.

 Bertha’s madness has often been interpreted as a metaphor for the imprisonment or repression of female sexuality, and Bertha has even been viewed by several critics as a double for Jane herself, representing the extreme end of Jane’s own psyche (in particular her sexual desires) which must be literally destroyed in order to ‘make way for the full strength and development of the central consciousness.’[18]
 Needless to say, these readings are problematic since they deny Bertha’s right to her own character, with her own problems, and her own desires, and her own goals.
 Similarly, as Donaldson points out in her more recent study; ‘when [Bertha’s] madness is used as a metaphor for feminist rebellion […] the mental illness itself is erased.’[19]
 Bertha’s history is therefore subjected to this process of erasure in both the text and by many of the critical assessments that followed.
 Rhys’s text goes some way toward allowing the character her own story, in her own voice, thus redressing the balance without detracting from the horror of the punishments meted out to her by her husband.

-Whether the focus of the criticism is Jane Eyre’s representation of imperialism, race, or disability, the main preoccupation of the modern critic now tends to be the exclusivity and individualism of Jane’s (-perhaps Charlotte’s?) own brand of feminism.
+Whether the focus of the criticism is Jane Eyre’s representation of imperialism, race, or disability, the main preoccupation of the modern critic now tends to be the exclusivity and individualism of Jane’s (- perhaps Charlotte’s?) own brand of feminism.
 Murfin writes that, ‘the evolution of feminism into feminisms has fostered a more inclusive, global perspective.’[20]
 This expansion of the ideology toward fully accommodating women of vastly disparate backgrounds, along with its integration into society[21], has altered the way we digest literature, shifting the emphasis we place on what we now perceive, through our 21st century lens, as the shortcomings of the original text.

 Kaplan is justified, then, to suggest that Jane Eyre condenses many of these unresolved questions, and I would argue that the continuing but ever-changing debate that Brontë’s text still manages to generate is reflective of societies’ tendency to unconsciously ‘rewrite’ the texts they read.
 After all, as Eagleton explains, ‘no work, and no current evaluation of it, can simply be extended to new groups of people without being changed.’[22]